FreedomBen/breakout71/Readme.md

 ## To do
 ## Done

+- left/top/right is laval  perks : at level 2+, the corresponding borders completely disappears (reachable with limitless)
+- new perk : three cushion (gain point for indirect hits)
+- live stats: coins still in the air appear as "lost" in the catch percentage, as in the final computation
 - level editor : removed the conditions on bricks count, level name and credits to be able to copy the code
 - shadow around ball when there are many coins : enabled in basic mode too
 - hot start : after reset, if you raise the combo again,  only start ticking down after a whole second.